 There are many carers living with a person with dementia who are having a difficult time during the coronavirus pandemic.
-To help you, Alzheimer’s Society has put together five tips to benefit your wellbeing during the COVID-19 lockdown.
+To help you, Alzheimer’s Society has put together five tips to benefit your wellbeing.

 It is such a difficult time for so many carers living with a person with dementia right now.